 These films are required viewing for classes taught by Professor Robert Hays.
-Click the link to the video you need, and if you are asked to log in, use your "MyNCC" information (student ID number and password).
+Click the link to the video you need, and if you are asked to log in, use your "Student Workday" user name and password.

 Breaking News, Breaking Down -- winner of the 2010 Cannes Independent Film Festival -- is a revealing look at how journalists continually go after breaking news, from the September 11, 2001 terrorist attacks to Hurricane Katrina, never imagining how it can break them down.